e0da/margaret-space-program/markdown/l/0001-002-04-37_-_Well,_This_Is_Awkward.markdown

 # 0001-002-04-37 - Well, This Is Awkward
 Created Sunday 23 December 2018

-Valentina guided the unconventional looking [v:Grace 2T](../v/Grace_2T.markdown) Mk4 to glorious success fulfilling all primary and secondary objectives of [m:KRB-7](../m/KRB-7.markdown).
+[a:Valentina](../a/Valentina.markdown) guided the unconventional looking [v:Grace 2T](../v/Grace_2T.markdown) Mk4 to glorious success fulfilling all primary and secondary objectives of [m:KRB-7](../m/KRB-7.markdown).
 That's a big decoupler.
 The secret to success was actually including it in the ship design.
 RTFM >_<

 Contracts Complete
 ------------------